fredsh2k/docker.github.io/get-started/part2.md

 > **Note**: Accessing the name of the host when inside a container retrieves the container ID, which is like the process ID for a running executable.

 That's it!
-You don't need Python or anything in `requirements.txt` on your system, nor does building or running this image install them on your system.
+You don't need Python or anything in `requirements.txt` on your system.
+Also, building or running this image doesn't install anything on you system.
 It doesn't seem like you've really set up an environment with Python and Flask, but you have.

 ## Build the app